• Skip to primary navigation

 Now.
 It’s two months later.
 You’ve got $3,000 a month coming in regularly and you’re confident you won’t need to move your husband and children into your parents’ basement next month.
 You’re steady.
 Stable.

-I’ve already covered marketing several times on this blog, so I won’t go into that here.
-If you want some tips on that, read THIS, THIS, and THIS.
+I’ve already covered marketing several times on this website, so I won’t go into that here.
+If you want some tips on that, read THIS and THIS.

-But now you’re going to go big with your marketing, massive, doing it as if nothing else matters, but… and here’s the part that’s different… you’re only going to aim for high-paying clients that have the potential to become regulars.
-Every time you add a new higher-paying client, you let go of one of the lower-paying ones.
+What you’ll do now is go big with your marketing.
+Massive.
+Doing it as if nothing else matters.
+However, here’s the part that’s different: You’ll only focus on high-paying clients that have the potential to become regular or anchor clients.
+And every time you add a new higher-paying client, you let go of a lower-paying one.

 You keep doing this until you’ve replaced all your low-paying clients.
 Then you turn around and do it again.
 And again.
 And again.
-Until you’re at a point where you’re really happy with the work and income you have and all your regular clients are people who not only pay you well but also that you adore working with.
+Until you’re at a point where you’re happy with the work and income and all your regular clients are people who not only pay you well but whom you also you adore working with.

 So, where the heck do you find these people?
 Good question.